calliope-project/calliope/doc/user/run_configuration.rst

 1. A CSV file that contains a time resolution series, via ``time.file``.

-2. One of the resolution series functions defined in :mod:`calliope.time_functions`, via ``time.function``.
-Currently, there are only two of them: :func:`~calliope.~time_functions.resolution_series_uniform` and :func:`~calliope.~time_functions.resolution_series_extreme_week`.
-Options can be passed to this function by ``time.function_options``.
+2. A uniform resolution reduction, via ``time.resolution``.

+3. Application of one or more of the masks defined in :mod:`calliope.time_masks`, via a list of masks given in ``time.masks``.
+See :ref:`api_time_masks` in the API documentation for the available masking functions.
+Options can be passed to this the masking functions by specifying ``options``. ``time.resolution`` can still be specified and will define the uniform resolution reduction applied to all masked areas.

-The following example demonstrates the second way:
+The following example demonstrates this third way:

 .. code-block:: yaml

    time:
+       resolution: 24
+       masks:
-       function: 'resolution_series_extreme_week'
+           - function: 'mask_extreme_week'
-       function_options:
+             options:
                  tech: 'wind_offshore'
-           resolution: 24
                  what: 'min'

-This passes the options, ``tech='wind_offshore', resolution=24, what='min'`` to the specified function.
-In this case, the result is that the function looks for the week where the resource data for the ``wind_offshore`` technology is minimal, keeps that week at the original resolution, and resamples the rest of the data to 24-hourly timesteps.
+This passes the options, ``tech='wind_offshore', what='min'`` to the specified masking function.
+In this case, the result is that the function looks for the week where the resource data for the ``wind_offshore`` technology is minimal, and returns a mask for the rest of the time series.
+That (unmasked) week is retained at the original resolution, the rest of the (masked) data is resampled to 24-hourly timesteps.

-An alternative example is to specify ``time.function: resolution_series_uniform``, and ``time.function_options.resolution: 12`` to resample the entire dataset to 12-hourly timesteps.

 If specifying a file (the path is relative to the run configuration file), it must contain two columns.
 The first is integer indices for the timesteps.
 The second contains either: